Sacraments of Initiation

 Anointing of the Sick

-If you or a family member are in need of this sacrament because you or someone is ill, having surgery, or nearing the end of life, please contact the parish office at 517-482-1346 or see Fr.
-Bill after any Mass.
+If you or a family member need this sacrament because you or someone is ill, having surgery, or nearing the end of life, please contact the parish office at 517-482-1346.

 If you or a family member are hospitalized and would like a hospital visit, please notify the parish office.